DanBeardm/CommandScheduler-mod/README.md

 This is my first ever Minecraft mod!
 I made it for my own server, and I rushed through some parts to get it functional quickly — but added some helpful tools, command structure, and clean formatting to make it feel smooth.

-Unfortunately, as I rushed through the making of the mod, the files have almost no comments.
-I might add some more comments and clarity in the future if I clean things up a bit.

 ⚠️ **Note**: 99% of the code was written by ChatGPT, under my constant guidance and review.
 I do know Java quite well but wanted it done quickly.
 Think of it as AI-assisted but user-shaped.

 ---